conduktor/conduktor-docs/docs/platform/admin/rbac.md

 ![Services default set](/img/admin/services-default-set.png)

-This set of permissions means that the user will have this view of the `Admin` section:
+This set of permissions means that the user will have this view of the `Admin` section (note the available tabs on the left):

 ![Default view](/img/admin/bob-no-access.png)

-If you check all the boxes, the user will have this view of the `Admin` section:
+If you check all the boxes, the user will have this view of the `Admin` section (access to additional settings):

 ![Full access user view](/img/admin/alice-full-access.png)